Sale!

 Description

-Most remaining traditional carved ancestor figures from the Qing Imperial period depicted idealized seated rigid, formal and frontally facing Mandarin ancestors as scholars or civil bureaucratic officials.
-Depicted in rigid, formal frontally facing posture, wore elegant official’s robes as signs of status.
-Unlike these static representations, this Manchu soldier grips his weapon is an active, forward leaning pose.
-In this eternally ready position, he is vigilantly poised to spring to action to protect the family.
+Most traditional carved ancestor figures from the Qing Imperial period depicted idealized seated rigid, formal, frontally facing Mandarin ancestors as scholars or civil bureaucratic officials.
+Depicted in rigid, formal frontally facing postures, they wore elegant official’s robes as signs of status.
+Unlike these static representations, this Manchu soldier grips his weapon and is in an active, forward leaning pose.
+In this ready position, he is vigilantly poised to spring to action to protect the family.

-The ruling Manchus elite founders of the Qing dynasty merged their ethnic identity with their military prowess and being a soldier was synonymous with masculinity.
-In contrast to the Ming, idealized models were historical heroes and figures carrying firearms and celebrating their more rugged militaristic heritage.
-Ancestral carvings like this perpetuated an honorable martial spirit” for future generations.
+The ruling Manchus elite Qing dynasty founders merged their ethnic identity with their military prowess, and being a soldier was synonymous with masculinity.
+In contrast to the Ming, idealized models were historical hero figures carrying firearms to celebrate their more rugged militaristic heritage.
+Ancestral carvings like this perpetuated an honorable “martial spirit” for future generations.

-Like all small ancestor figures, this carving was a vessel for the ancestor’s spirit and was most likely displayed on a private home altar.
-Soldier ancestor figures were unique in their roles as spiritual watchmen who protected the family and honored their military triumphs.
-He is poised for action in a ready stance gripping a matchlock musket, the standard firearm for military and civilian use until the late 19th century.
+Like all small ancestor figures, this carving was a vessel for the ancestor’s spirit to occupy and was likely displayed on a private home altar.
+Soldier ancestor figures were unique in their roles as spiritual watchmen.
+They protected the family, and tnd the family honored their military triumphs.
+Here, he is poised for action in a ready stance gripping a matchlock musket, the standard firearm for military and civilian use until the late 19th century.
 Carrying a firearm indicated to the descendants and the spirit world the family’s lineage, strength, and authority and highlighted the family’s past military successes and continued might.

-In Chinese folk religion ancestor figures holding modern weapons like a musket generally represented “altar spirits” or temple guard which took the form of a protector spirit, deified ancestor, or a spirit-medium who all connect with the spirit realm.
-Their common function was as warriors to defend the household and family lineage using their weapons to battle evil and demonic forces.
-In essence they were an updated type of guardian figure using modern weapons as a symbol of authority and protection against modern threats.
-These figures were most commonly in the late Qing during the periods of turbulent and social disorder.
+In Chinese folk religion, ancestor figures holding modern weapons like this musket generally represented “altar spirits” or temple guards which took the form of a protector spirit, deified ancestor, or a spirit-medium all of which could connect with the spirit realm.
+Their function was to be a warrior and defend the household and family lineage using their weapons to battle evil and demonic forces.
+In essence, they were an updated type of guardian figure using modern weapons as a symbol of authority and protection against modern threats.
+These figures were most commonly in the late Qing during periods of turbulent and social disorder.

 Additional information